elaOnMars/jackaudio.github.com/faq/linux_rt_config.md

-If you are using a distribution that has already created the group and configured the "limits" file, you will need to determine the name of the group (it is likely called "audio" or "jackuser") and then you can just add yourself to the group with this command (run as the superuser inside a terminal window):
+If you are using a distribution that has already created the group and configured the "limits" file, you will need to determine the name of the group (it is likely called "realtime", "audio" or "jackuser") and then you can just add yourself to the group with this command (run as the superuser inside a terminal window):